gullibility/OpenCASCADE/dox/dev_guides/tests/tests.md

   * Grid: a set of test cases within a group, usually aimed at testing some particular aspect or mode of execution of the relevant functionality (e.g. buildevol);
   * Test case: a script implementing an individual test (e.g. K4).

-See @ref testmanual_5_1 "Test Groups" chapter for the current list of available test groups and grids.
+See <a href="#testmanual_5_1">Test Groups</a> for the current list of available test groups and grids.

 Some tests involve data files (typically CAD models) which are located separately and are not included with OCCT code.
 The archive with publicly available test data files should be downloaded and installed independently on OCCT sources (see http://dev.opencascade.org).

 @subsection testmanual_1_2 Intended Use of Automatic Tests

 Each modification made in OCCT code must be checked for non-regression by running the whole set of tests.
-The developer who makes the modification is responsible for running and ensuring non-regression for the tests available to him.
+The developer who does the modification is responsible for running and ensuring non-regression for the tests available to him.

 Note that many tests are based on data files that are confidential and thus available only at OPEN CASCADE.
-The official certification testing of each change before its integration to master branch of official OCCT Git repository (and finally to the official release) is performed by OPEN CASCADE to ensure non-regression on all existing test cases and supported platforms.
+Thus official certification testing of the changes before integration to master branch of official OCCT Git repository (and finally to the official release) is performed by OPEN CASCADE in any case.

 Each new non-trivial modification (improvement, bug fix, new feature) in OCCT should be accompanied by a relevant test case suitable for verifying that modification.
 This test case is to be added by the developer who provides the modification.